vets/vets/README.md

 which should remain focused, lightweight, and maintainable.

-Initial versions are going to look ugly as the priority will be getting something basic that works, then interating on improvements for cleaner, faster code.
+Initial versions are going to look ugly as the priority will be getting something basic that works, then iterating on improvements for cleaner, faster code.